People's History Museum

 John Rylands Library

-An oast house is a 16th-century kiln used to dry out hops as part of the beer-making process.
-In Manchester, the Oast House is Tim Bacon's exciting new BBQ restaurant, a slice of medieval charm in the heart of (slightly) po-faced Spinningfields' contemporary designer chic.
-The kitchen is an outdoor covered grill, so staff have to shuttle the grilled delights (nothing fancy: burgers, kebabs, steaks and rotisserie chickens) to diners inside, but it works brilliantly.
+This BBQ restaurant is a reconstructed oast house (a medieval kiln used to dry out hops).
+The kitchen is an outdoor covered grill, so staff have to shuttle the barbecued delights (nothing fancy: burgers, kebabs, steaks and rotisserie chickens) to diners inside, but it works brilliantly.
 The deli boards (lots of cheeses and cured meats) are equally delicious.